Jake Hildebrand makes 39 saves in the loss.

 Tom Anastos, a Michigan State alumnus who has excelled in the sport of hockey as a player, coach, administrator, and visionary, was appointed to the position of head coach of the Michigan State Hockey program on March 23, 2011.
 Anastos, who previously served as the commissioner of the Central Collegiate Hockey Association for 13 seasons, became just the sixth Michigan State hockey coach in program history and the fourth in the modern era.
-In his third season at the helm of the Spartan program, he will lead the Green and White into the inaugural year of play in the Big Ten Conference.
+2014-15 will mark Anastos' fourth season behind the Spartan bench.

 Anastos' first season behind the bench (2011-12) featured an experience-laden team with nine seniors and 14 upperclassmen overall.
 The team finished with a 19-16-4 overall record, a fifth-place finish in the regular-season CCHA standings, and an at-large bid to the NCAA Tournament.
 Competing with the second-most difficult schedule in the country, the Spartans received the at-large NCAA berth, its first trip to the national tournament since 2008.
 Junior and two-time captain Torey Krug led the team with a standout individual effort, earning CCHA Player of the Year, Defensive Defenseman of the Year, and First Team All-CCHA honors.
 He was also a First Team All-America pick as well as one of ten finalists for the Hobey Baker Memorial Award.
 Krug opted to forego his senior season in Green and White, signing with the Boston Bruins and playing in a pair of regular-season games for the NHL club that spring.